-- 9.41 In addition to other leisure facilities as discussed above, playing pitches are considered worthy of specific mention within the Core Strategy. - 9.42 Playing pitches are areas of formal open space available to the public and used specifically for the playing of sports such as football, rugby, hockey and cricket. - 9.43 The District has a role to play within the wider area with regards to playing pitch provision.
+- 9.40 In addition to other leisure facilities as discussed above, playing pitches are considered worthy of specific mention within the Core Strategy. - 9.41 Playing pitches are areas of formal open space available to the public and used specifically for the playing of sports such as football, rugby, hockey and cricket. - 9.42 The District has a role to play within the wider area with regards to playing pitch provision.
 Whilst the District relies, to a degree, on the more urban neighbouring centres for jobs, facilities and retail, there is a reciprocal reliance from these areas on Rochford to provide open space and recreational opportunities.

-- The District has the potential to accommodate playing pitches as they are considered an appropriate form of development within the Green Belt.
+- 9.43 The District has the potential to accommodate playing pitches as they are considered an appropriate form of development within the Green Belt.
 However, playing pitches will not always be considered appropriate in all Green Belt locations.
 Playing pitches require maintenance and, in many cases, the provision of ancillary buildings and, as such, have a very different impact on the landscape to more informal open spaces.
 They are also subject to frequent visits.
-Issues such as accessibility, impact on biodiversity, character and openness of the Green Belt, and amenity of neighbouring residents must be considered. - 9.45 Opportunities to accommodate playing pitches outside of the Green Belt are welcomed, as this will often provide facilities in more accessible locations, particularly if pitches are accompanying other visitor-generating activities.
-In this respect, there is an opportunity to accommodate additional playing pitches to the rear of Rayleigh Leisure Centre.
-When considering proposals for playing pitches outside of the Green Belt, many of the same issues (e.g. accessibility, residential amenity etc) will still apply. - 9.46 Sport England has published detailed guidance for the provision of essential built facilities to accompany playing pitches within Design Guidance Notes: Pavilions and Club Houses.
-Within the Green Belt, any accompanying facilities will be expected not to exceed the minimum size as recommended within such guidance. - 9.47 The Council will produce a Supplementary Planning Document on playing pitch provision which will include an analysis of the supply and demand of pitches, together with a quantitative and qualitative assessment of future need.
+Issues such as accessibility, impact on biodiversity, character and openness of the Green Belt, and amenity of neighbouring residents must be considered. - 9.44 Opportunities to accommodate playing pitches outside of the Green Belt are welcomed, as this will often provide facilities in more accessible locations, particularly if pitches are accompanying other visitor-generating activities.
+When considering proposals for playing pitches outside of the Green Belt, many of the same issues (e.g. accessibility, residential amenity etc) will still apply. - 9.45 Sport England has published detailed guidance for the provision of essential built facilities to accompany playing pitches within Design Guidance Notes: Pavilions and Club Houses.
+Within the Green Belt, the minimum size recommended by the guidance for accompanying facilities must not be exceeded. - 9.46 The Council will update the existing Playing Pitch Strategy Supplementary Planning Document on playing pitch provision which will include a more up-to-date analysis of the supply and demand of pitches, together with a quantitative and qualitative assessment of future need.